William

 the comical relief poet beat

-the Kentucky kind bud beat
+Kentucky kind bud beat

-the Kentucky Ron Whitehead Viking Hillbilly Apocalypse beat
+the Kentucky Ron Whitehead Viking Hillbilly Apocalypse

 the Charles Bukowski concret poet beat